progbase/HomeKit/README.md

 #### Description:

-Our device will become an indispensable assistant for you and even more!
-It may also be your perfect pet.
-We call it the HOMEKIT.
+Our device will become an indispensable assistant for you and even become YOUR perfect pet.
+We call it HOMEKIT.
-The design features of this device will allow you to move things, remotely monitor the room, and if you suddenly get bored, it will tell you a good joke.
+Design features of this device will allow you to move things, remotely observe the room, and if you suddenly get bored, it will tell you a good joke.
+Remote control allows you to control both device and the manipulator.
+Face tracking technology gives HOMEKIT the ability to recognise facial expressions of the user.
+And when you are away from home, it will keep watching over your house.
+The most valuable feature of this device is interaction with the owner via built-in speaker and microphone.
+As a bonus, HOMEKIT display emotions on its screen which makes our device even more pet-like.
-With the help of a remote control you can manage its movement, as well as the movement of the manipulator.
-The device will be able to carry small-sized cargo in a special luggage compartment located near the manipulator.
-Also, your pet can follow your face and go back in its direction.
-And when you are not at home, you will have video surveillance for your home (or room in the hostel).
-It should be noted separately that the great feature of this device will be communication with the owner with the built-in speaker and microphone.
-And it’ll have the ability to display emotions with its display, which makes our device even more pet-like.

-Your future friend, HomeKit.
+Your future friend – HomeKit.

 #### The Team:
 - [**Жиров Даниїл**](https://github.com/daniilzhyrov) - Team Lead, Product Owner (PO)